 All students are admitted to the Ph.D. program pusuing the doctoral degree.
 The Doctoral program provides the student with specialized coursework and opportunities for research in Cognition and Brain Science, Adult Development and Aging, Engineering Psychology Industrial/Organizational (Work) Psychology, or Quantitative Psychology.
 Each curriculum includes individualized study and research with a strong foundation in general experimental psychology as a basis for this specialization.
-The goal of the School of Psychology, reflected in the structure of the program described within this handbook, is to provide an academic environment in which the Ph.D. degree will be completed in a reasonable amount of time.
+The goal of the School of Psychology, reflected in the structure of the program described within this handbook, is to provide an academic environment in which the Ph.D. degree will lead to excellence in research and careers in academic, industry, government and other settings.